KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 This article is about moves, but we have yet to use `std::move`.
 What gives?

 Unfortunately, `std::move` is in some sense a misnomer.
-Think of `std::move` as a new type of cast that casts an _lvalue_ to an _rvalue_.
+Think of `std::move` as a new type of cast that casts any expression to an _rvalue_.
 This cast makes the compiler select the _rvalue reference_ overload (for example a move constructor), where the _actual_ move is performed.

 To be more concrete, and work towards a problem established earlier, let's